 The results of KENO, using basic three dimensional canister models are presented in Table 3-1.
-These results represent bounding values for any configuration of the canisters in the TMI-2 pool.
+These results represent bounding values for any configuration of the canisters at TMI-2.

 Basically, they show that for any configuration, the effective multiplication factor, with uncertainties included, will be less than 0.95.
 Due to the conservatism built into the models, the k{eff} of any actual configuration will be less than these bounding values.